finnleyjasper/untitledManGame/MrFrogMsToad/Assets/README.txt

          - Google Drive was used to share image files when appropriate (ie. for our pitch document)
          - Trello was used for task management and tracking
          - Jira was initially used to set up a visual timeline
-         - Google Docs was used to prepare our pitch documnent
+         - Google Docs was used to prepare our pitch document
          - Indesign was used to format the pitch document

 === RESOURCES:
         - Unity docs: https://docs.unity3d.com/2023.2/Documentation/Manual/index.html
-            -> Finnley visited this a lot when using components or functions he was not familar with
+            -> Finnley visited this a lot when using components or functions he was not familiar with

         - MOST USED - For all mechanics similar to Pacman: https://youtu.be/TKt_VlMn_aA -> Finnley based Player, PlayerMovement, PointObject, Teleporter, and some of GameManager off of this video - pretty much anything covered in the video